CS433-DCML-2022/ComposersClassifier/NER/NER.md

         - from the inner "textFramesData dictionary:
             - first entry from the list "composers"

-If a string is found in any of the fields the search terminates.
+All fields are searched and added to a composers list.
+At present the first of the list of found composers is written to the json.
 (Note: Possibly some composer fields are more reliable than others, in this case the order of checking them is important.)

 Initial data analysis contained in labelInspect.ipynb was used to determine the best methods to clean composer strings.